What is Calcium?

 Foods High in Calcium

-Milk isn’t the only way to get your daily recommended intake of calcium.
+Milk and other dairy foods aren’t the only way to get your daily recommended intake of calcium.
 Some non-dairy options include calcium-fortified orange juice, kale, soybeans, some varieties of tofu, canned sardines, and white beans.4

 What is Vitamin D?